sematext/docs/docs/agents/sematext-agent/kubernetes/configuration.md

               value: nginx
 ```

 If you are using the `helm` installation option instead of `kubectl`, you can add environment variables using the `--set` directive.
-Also, you can skip two images like `nginx` and `httpd` by just placing a comma in the middle like the following example:
+Also, you can skip multiple images by separating multiple image names with a comma, as in the following example:

 ```bash
 helm install st-agent \